sturiandre/av_it_subs/doc/general_infos.md

 monitoring and so on.

 ## Profiles and translator selection
-The team is currently composed of three type of figures:
+The team is currently composed by three type of figures:

-- 10+ translator: linguistic skills, intermediate computer skills (browser)
+- 10+ translator: linguistic skills, basic computer skills (browser)
 - three revisors: linguistic skills, intermediate computer skills (browser, editing srt with ad hoc software)
 - one repository admin: some programming skills